neurodata/neurodata.io/content/about/agreements.md

 - “Challenge by choice,” where students have an option to step in and out of challenging conversations
 - “Respect,” where students show respect for one another’s basic personhood
 - “No attacks,” where students agree not to intentionally inflict harm on one another

-A commitment to D&I includes a commitment to not  use sexual language, imagery, or <a href="https://www.sph.umn.edu/site/docs/hewg/microaggressions.pdf">racial microaggressions</a> at any NeuroData sactioned event or content, including: code, talks, presentations, demos,  hackathons,  workshops, social gatherings, social media, or any other online media.

-We agree to dress appropriately in lab spaces (both physical and virtual).
-Lab members are expected to be fully clothed in the work environment (including virtual meetings).
-Clothing with offensive or inappropriate designs or stamps should not be used at official lab gatherings or when representing the lab in any capacity.
-We also agree to avoid using profane language in public comments, code, or PRs.

 To support this goal, we encourage all lab members to attend diversity training opportunities hosted by the university (e.g., [Safe Zone Training](https://studentaffairs.jhu.edu/lgbtq/education/safe-zone/)).
 Our purpose in attending diversity training is to gain knowledge and skills we can use to co-create a welcoming and productive lab environment for people of all backgrounds.